 - Exchange metering point to other MGAs:

-- Hourly metered exchange with adjacent MGAs
+- Metered exchange with adjacent MGAs

 - Production metering points:

-- Hourly metered production per PU
+- Metered production per PU

-- Hourly metered merged production within the MGA
+- o Metered merged production within the MGA

 - Consumption metering points:

-- Hourly metered consumption from the MGA, divided into following subtypes:
+- o Metered consumption from the MGA, divided into following subtypes:

 - Metered consumption

 - Pumped (only in Norway)

 - Pumped storage (only in Norway)

 - Interruptible (only in Sweden)

 - Industry over 50 MW (only in Sweden)

 - PU Own consumption (only in Finland).
 Production units own consumption can be separated from the metered consumption by using this type

-- Hourly profiled consumption, divided into following subtypes:
+- Profiled consumption, divided into following subtypes:

 - Profiled consumption

 - Pumped (only in Norway)

 - PU Own consumption (only in Finland).

-- Hourly losses, may be divided into following subtypes:
+- Losses, may be divided into following subtypes:

 - Metered grid losses

 - Profiled grid losses

 - Flex-settled losses (Only in Denmark)

-- Hourly metered flex-settled consumption (Only in Denmark)
+- Metered flex-settled consumption (Only in Denmark)